Embed this image on your site:

 - Be sure to make sure the total price of the car (with discount + vacation) is less than what you can negotiate for each separately.
 If it’s cheaper to buy the car locally and rent a nice car overseas, save yourself the extra paperwork.

-- Most programs cover European fees and freight, but check for an extra charge for delivery from the U.S. drop-off to your home city
+- Most programs cover European fees and freight, but check for an extra charge for delivery from the U.S. drop-off to your home city.
+In that case, once the car is in the States, you can always shop around to have the car shipped to you at a lower price.

 - Most programs cover international vehicle insurance and registration for 15 days (about a $200 value).
 If you plan on staying longer coordinate extra insurance with your local dealer before you go.
 U.S. and Canadian insurance coverage is not valid in Europe.
 If you don’t have insurance during your trip, your car could be confiscated when you cross an international border.